-Claims Data: This system must be capable of collecting, storing and producing information for the purposes of financial, medical and operational management.
+Claims Data: This system shall be capable of collecting, storing, and producing information for the purposes of financial, medical, and operational management.

-The Contractor shall develop and maintain a HIPAA compliant claims processing and payment system capable of processing, cost avoiding and paying claims in accordance with A.R.S. §36-2903 and §36-2904 and A.A.C.
+The Contractor shall develop and maintain a HIPAA compliant claims processing and payment system capable of processing, cost avoiding and paying claims in accordance with A.R.S. § 36-2903 and § 36-2904 and A.A.C.
 R9-28-701.10.
-The system must be adaptable to updates in order to support future AHCCCS claims related policy requirements on a timely basis as needed.
+The system shall be adaptable to updates in order to support future AHCCCS claims related policy requirements on a timely basis as needed.

-On a recurring basis (monthly based on adjudication date), AHCCCS shall provide the Contractor an electronic file of claims and encounter data for members enrolled with the Contractor who have received services that adjudicated from Medicare (Part D Plan, D-SNP, and/or FFS when appropriate) or through AHCCCS FFS for purposes of member care coordination.
+On a recurring basis (monthly based on adjudication date), AHCCCS shall provide the Contractor an electronic file of claims and encounter data for members enrolled with the Contractor who have received services that adjudicated from another Contractor or through AHCCCS FFS for purposes of member care coordination.
 Data sharing will comply with Federal privacy regulations.